Prepress Resources

 • DO NOT alter default Pantone swatch color names.

 • DO NOT alter the color of Pantone spot color swatches in your design application.
 This will not alter the Pantone color produced.
-If your intention is a custom mixed process color loosely based off of a Pantone color, please alter the name of the swatch and set the swatch to process color.
+If your intention is a custom mixed process color loosely based on a Pantone color, alter the name of the swatch and set the swatch to process color.

 Coatings and Dies (used for special finishes and processes)

-• These dielines and separations can be supplied by the designer or created by Graphcom per supplied specification.
+• Dielines and separations can be supplied by the designer or created by Graphcom per supplied specification.

-• Please set all technical inks as spot colors, named similarly to their intended process (i.e. Name a die cut key line: Die Cut).
-Contact your Graphcom Project Manager for a current list of Graphcom’s technical ink names to streamline your production success.
+• Set all technical inks as spot colors, named similarly to their intended process (i.e. Name a die cut key line: Die Cut).
+Contact your Graphcom Project Manager for a list of Graphcom’s technical ink names to streamline your production success.

 • Overprinting: Technical inks are required to have overprint applied.
-This prevents the ink below from knocking out (disappearing) on your separations.
+This prevents the ink below from disappearing on your separations.

 • Supply these separations to Graphcom in a single PDF and/or native file.